-Five different browse plants namely Enterolobium cyclocapum, Gliricidia sepium, Leucaena leucocephala, Gmelina arborea and Azadirachta indica were used for the study.
-Ten West African Dwarf goats housed in a group pen were used in the cafeteria feed preference study which lasted for two weeks, including one week of adaptation.

-• The forages were harvested fresh, 4kg each of the forages were introduced on cafeteria basis to the animals in five different plastic feeders.
+Five different browse plants namely Enterolobiumcyclocapum, Gliricidiasepium, Leucaena leucocephala, Gmelina arborea and Azadirachtaindicawere used for the study.
+Ten West African Dwarf goats were used in the cafeteria feed preference study which lasted for two weeks including one week of adaptation.
+The forages were harvested fresh with 4kg each of the forages introduced on cafeteria basis to the animals between 8.00a.m and 2.00p.m in five different plastic feeders.
 The positioning of the forages was changed daily to prevent bias by the animals taking a particular part of the pen as the position for a particular type of forage.
-The amount consumed was monitored for six hours daily and the quantity consumed for each forage was recorded.
+The amount consumed was monitored for six hours daily and quantity consumed for each forage was recorded.
 The animals were then released for grazing.

-- Feed preference was determined from the coefficient of preference (CoP) value calculated from the ratio between the intakes of each individual feed sample divided by the average intake of the five feed samples (Karbo et al., 1993, Bamikole et al., 2004). - On this basis, a feed was taken to be relatively preferred if the CoP value is greater than unity.
+Feed preference was determined from the coefficient of preference (COP) value calculated from the ratio between the intakes of each individual feed sample divided by the average intake on DM basis of the five feed samples according to the procedure described by (Karboet al., 1993, Bamikoleet al., 2004).
+On this basis, a feed was taken to be relatively preferred if the calculated COP value is greater than unity.
+The results from this were used to rank the various forage.

-Coefficient of Preference = intake of individual forage offered mean intake of all the forage offered
+COP = Intake of individual forage offered/ mean intake of all the forage offered

-Chemical and Statistical Analysis
+Chemical Analysis

-- The air-dried samples of browse plants were oven dried at 105° to a constant weight for dry matter determination (DM).
+The air-dried samples of browse plants were oven dried at 105^{0} to a constant weight for dry matter determination (DM).
 The samples were milled in a hammer mill to pass through 1mm mesh sieve and stored in an air tight container at room temperature for laboratory analysis.
-Proximate analysis; crude protein, crude fibre, ash, ether extract and nitrogen free extract were analysed in triplicates using standard procedure of AOAC, 2012. - Data obtained were analysed and subjected to Analysis of Variance procedure (ANOVA) of SAS 2012.
-Significant means were separated by Duncan's Multiple Range Test of the same package.
+Proximate analysis; crude protein, crude fibre, ash, ether extract and nitrogen free extract were analysed in triplicates using standard procedure of AOAC, 2012.